PixelGamer57/magnetmod/README.md

 # magnetmod
 A magnet mod for evertech sandbox.
 I have created this code and most of the images.
 It has no copyright, but if you feature it to the online public please give me credit, it was a lot of work.
+This idea was mine, but I referenced the everlogic mod created by Veka and used the logic model from the everlogic mod.

 After downloading the zip file, extract the file inside and put it in your evertech mods file.